Deforming the Double-Scaled SYK & Reaching the Stretched Horizon From Finite Cutoff Holography: Acknowledgments

 \section{Acknowledgments}

-I thank Andrew Svesko, and Manus Visser for previous collaboration on \cite{Aguilar-Gutierrez:2024nst}, which partially motivated this work; to Gonçalo Araújo-Regado, Philipp A. Höhn, Francesco Sartini, Jiayue Yang and Ming Zhang for collaboration in other works with related themes; to Takanori Anegawa, Andreas Blommaert, Klaas Parmentier, and Jiuci Xu for useful comments on an earlier version of the draft; and to Dio Anninos, Luis Apolo, Micha Berkooz, Arghya Chattopadhyay, Chuanxin Cui, Victor Franken, Damián A. Galante, Eleanor Harris, Taishi Kawamoto, Simon Lin, Masamichi Miyaji, Sangjin Sin, Andrew Rolph, and Gopal Yadav for insightful discussions/comments.
+I thank Andrew Svesko, and Manus Visser for previous collaboration on \cite{Aguilar-Gutierrez:2024nst}, which partially motivated this work; to Gonçalo Araújo-Regado, Philipp A. Höhn, Francesco Sartini, Jiayue Yang and Ming Zhang for collaboration in other works with related themes; to Takanori Anegawa, Andreas Blommaert, Klaas Parmentier, and Jiuci Xu for useful comments on an earlier version of the draft; and to Dio Anninos, Luis Apolo, Micha Berkooz, Arghya Chattopadhyay, Chuanxin Cui, Victor Franken, Damián A. Galante, Eleanor Harris, Taishi Kawamoto, Simon Lin, Masamichi Miyaji, Sangjin Sin, Yuan Sun, Andrew Rolph, and Gopal Yadav for insightful discussions/comments.
 I also thank the organizers of the ``V Siembra-HoLAGrav Young Frontiers Meeting'', the ``Quantum Extreme Universe: Matter, Information and Gravity 2024'' workshop in Okinawa Institute of Science and Technology Graduate University (OIST), ``New Avenues in Quantum Many-body Physics and Holography'' in Asia-Pacific Centre (APCTP) for Theoretical Physics, the ``Young Researchers of Quantum Gravity'' online seminars, ``Strings 2025'' in New York University Abu Dhabi; the ``QISS 2025 Conference'' in Vienna University, and ``2025 East Asia Joint Workshop on Fields and Strings'' in OIST, and the joint Israeli seminars at Neve Shalom where part of the work was presented in different formats; to the ``XX Modave summer school'' for allowing relevant discussions with other participants; to the high energy physics groups at Rikkyo University and the Weizmann Institute of Science for hospitality while this work was in finishing stages.
-SEAG acknowledges support from the APCTP, the Office of Scholarships and the QISS consortium for travel support; as well as partial support by the FWO Research Project G0H9318N and the inter-university project iBOF/21/084 when this project started.
-SEAG is supported by the Okinawa Institute of Science and Technology Graduate University.
-This work was made possible through the support of the WOST, WithOut SpaceTime project (\hyperlink{https://withoutspacetime.org}{https://withoutspacetime.org}), supported by Grant ID\# 63683 from the John Templeton Foundation (JTF), and ID\#62312 grant from the JTF, as part of the ‘The Quantum Information Structure of Spacetime’ Project (QISS), as well as Grant ID\# 62423 from the JTF.
-The opinions expressed in this work are those of the author(s) and do not necessarily reflect the views of the John Templeton Foundation.
+SEAG acknowledges the APCTP, the Office of Scholarships, and the QISS consortium for travel support.